learning-and-explorations/microfrontend-learning/README.md

 * All code is double deployed
 * Can work on ONLY your app and everything else is remote

+## Important APIs
+### Import Maps
+* Should be an API call but can output static
+* Should be dynamic, no human intervention should be required
+* Sub-apps should be able to determine their own destiny
+    * A/B testing
+    * A build-time feature not dynamic

 ## Deployment requirements
 ### Deployment requirements
 * Want to deploy each microfrontend independently (including container)